 A new glass and steel modern addition, which inflects toward the Shrine, provides a fully accessible entry for visitors.
 Upon entering, visitors encounter familiar materials and forms.
 Like early churches in the New World, the sacred space is constructed with humble materials of wood, metal, and clay, elevated by ephemeral forms bathed in natural light.

 The nave of the Chapel is organized like a traditional pilgrimage church with devotionals along its long walls.
 Within the old masonry openings of former glass block windows, new clerestory windows were inserted above insulated vertical zinc panels.
 These devotionals are highlighted with gossamer canopies of wire mesh above and warm wood paneling behind.
 Grazed with LED lighting, they provide places of devotion for visitors of multiple cultures.

-Like traditional pilgrimage churches, the altar is raised above the main floor for visibility, while, unconventionally, a rear wall conceals two ramps that make both surrounding platforms accessible.
-A new skylight, positioned above the altar, casts natural light on the altar with universally understood meaning.
+Like traditional pilgrimage churches, the altar is raised above the main floor for visibility and a rear wall conceals ramps making the altar fully accessible with a skylight above bathing it in natural light.